cabal-club/cable/readme.md

-up-to-date with the last week's worth of chat history would, on client start-up, issue a `Request Channel Time Range` request with `time_start=now()-25200` (25200 seconds in a week) for a given channel of interest. `Hash Response`s with already-known hashes can be safely ignored, while new ones can induce `Data Request`s for their content.
+up-to-date with the last week's worth of chat history would, on client start-up, issue a `Request Channel Time Range` request with `time_start=now()-25200` (25200 seconds in a week) for a given channel of interest.
+Known hashes provided by `Hash Response`s can be safely ignored, while new ones can be made to induce `Data Request`s for their content.

-The purpose of keeping a rolling time window, instead of just asking for `time_start=last_bootup_time`, is to capture messages that were missed because either you or other peers were, at the time, offline or part of another network.
+The purpose of keeping a rolling time window instead of just asking for `time_start=last_bootup_time`, is to capture messages that were missed because either a client or other peers were, at the time, offline or part of another network.
 This allows a client to make posts while offline, and still have them appear to others when they do come back online (within the client's rolling window's duration).

-### 4.4 Request/Response Lifetime
+### 4.4 Requests & Responses
-Currently, all request types can generate potentially *many* responses.
-A request sent to a peer may result in several blocks of hashes or data being sent back by them as they scan their local database, and, if that peers forwards your request to its peers as well, they too may trickle back many responses over time.
+All request types can generate multiple responses.
+A request sent to a peer may result in several blocks of hashes or data being sent back by them as they scan their local database, and, if that peers forwards your request to its peers as well, they too may trickle back several responses over time.

-TODO
-(upcoming: info about request lifetimes)
+#### 4.4.1 Lifetime of a Request
+In the lifetime of a given request, there are three exclusive roles an involved client machine can have:

+1. The **original requester**, who allocated the new request, and has a set of *outbound peers* they have sent the request to.

+2. An **intermediary peer**.
+This is any client who received the request from one or more peers and has also forwarded it to others.
+An intermediary peer has both a set of *inbound peers* for a request as well as *outbound peers*.

+3. A **terminal peer**.
+This is a client who received the request from one or more peers and has NOT forwarded it to any others.
+A terminal peer has only a set of *inbound peers*.

+A peer handling a request who has *outbound peers* (original requester, intermediary peer) must satisfy any of the following, for each outbound peer:
+    1. Receives a "no more data" `Hash Response` (`hash_count=0`) from the peer.
+    2. Sends the peer a `Cancel Request`.
+This could be induced by an explicit client action or e.g. a local timeout a client set on the request.
+    3. The connection to the peer is lost.

+A peer handling a request who has *inbound peers* (intermediary peer, terminal peer) must satisfy any of the following, for each inbound peer:
+    1. Sends a "no more data" response back to the peer.
+    2. Receives a `Cancel Request`.
+    3. The connection to the peer is lost.

+A request may be considered "concluded" and be safely deallocated (e.g. its Request ID forgotten) once a given peer role (above) has satisfied all conditions for all inbound and outbound peers.

 #### 4.4.1 Time To Live
-TODO: review

-The `ttl` field, set on requests, controls *how many more times* a request may be forwarded to other peers.
+The `ttl` field, set on all requests' header, controls how many more times a request may be forwarded to other peers.
 A client wishing a request not be forward beyond its initial destination peer would set `ttl = 0` to signal this.

-When an incoming request has a `ttl > 0`, a peer can choose to forward a request along to other peers, and then forward the responses back to the peer that made the request.
+When an incoming request has a `ttl > 0`, a peer can choose to forward a request along to other peers, and then forward their responses back to the peer who made the original request.
 Each peer performing this action should decrement the `ttl` by one.
 A request with `ttl == 0` should not be forwarded.

-The TTL mechanism exists to allow clients with limited connectivity to peers (e.g. behind a strong NAT) to use the peers they can reach as a relay to find and retrieve data they are interested in more easily.
+The TTL mechanism exists to allow clients with limited connectivity to peers (e.g. behind a strong NAT or a restricted mobile connection) to use the peers they can reach as a relay to find and retrieve data they are interested in more easily.

-#### 4.4.2 Limit
+#### 4.4.2 Limit Counting
-TODO: review

-If a request has a `limit` field specifying an upper bound on how many hashes it expects to get in response, and also sets a `ttl > 0`, a peer handling this request should try to ensure that that `limit` is honoured.
-This can be done by counting how many hashes a client sends back to the requester, **including** hashes received through other peers that the client has forwarded the request to.
+Some requests have a `limit` field specifying an upper bound on how many hashes a client expects to receive in response.
+A peer responding to such a request can honour this limit by counting how many hashes they send back to the requester, **including** hashes received through other peers that the client has forwarded the request to.

 For example, assume `A` sends a request to `B` with `limit=50` and `ttl=1`, and `B` forwards the request to `C` and `D`. `B` may send back 15 hashes to `A` at